IE6, IE7, IE8 add-on development in VB.NET, C#:

 for Internet Explorer® and Microsoft® .net

-Add-in Express Home > Add-in Express for Internet Explorer > Online Guide > IE add-on: tabs, windows, threads, instances and messages
+Add-in Express Home > Add-in Express for Internet Explorer > Online Guide > How an IE add-on works: tabs, windows, threads, instancing

 Shims